AL-ABYADH/ai_chat_with_ai/README.md

 ## Getting Started

-Follow the steps below to set up and launch the Flutter Chat App on your local machine.
+Follow the steps below to set up and launch the app on your local machine.

 ### Prerequisites